 Reflected XSS attacks arise when a web server reflects injected script, such as a search result, an error message, or any other response that includes some or all of the input sent to the server as part of the request.

-In the Stored XSS attack, the injected script is stored on the target application as legitimate content, such as a message in a forum, a comment in a blog post, etc. The injected code is stored in the database and sent to the users when it is retrieved by accessing the injected content, executing the attack payload in the victim’s browser.
+In the Stored XSS attack, the injected script is stored on the target application as legitimate content, such as a message in a forum or a comment in a blog post.
+The injected code is stored in the database and sent to the users when it is retrieved, thus executing the attack payload in the victim’s browser.

 innerHTML().
-The classic attack delivers the payload to the victim through another route (e.g. e-mail or alternative website) and thus tricks the user into visiting a malicious link.
+The classic attack delivers the payload to the victim through another route (e.g., e-mail or an alternative website) and thus tricks the user into visiting a malicious link.
 The exploitation is client-side, and the code is immediately executed in the user’s browser.